-Delaware’s state forest campsites are now open to the public under a new online reservation system that allows for advance booking and preferred site selection.
+Delaware’s state forest campsites can now be reserved under an online reservation system that allows for advance booking and preferred site selection.
 Primitive-style camping is available 365 days a year on a first-come, first-serve basis at both Blackbird State Forest, north of Smyrna, and Redden State Forest, north of Georgetown.

 State forests only allow tent camping: pickup campers, travel trailers and/or self-propelled motor homes are excluded due to access and parking limitations, unless otherwise noted.
 Amenities include on-site parking, BBQ grills, picnic tables, fire rings, firewood (if available), and portable toilets.
 No showers or bath facilities provided.

 The cost per night is $25 per site (plus a small administrative fee) with a three night maximum stay per reservation.
 Each state forest has added two new sites for a total of eight (8) at Blackbird and seven (7) at Redden.
 All camping requires a permit and is subject to state forest rules and regulations.
 Complete information, maps, camping rules, and reservation links are at de.gov/forestcamping.

 The Forest Service manages three state forests totaling more than 20,000 acres; Blackbird Forest near Smyrna, Taber Forest near Harrington, and Redden Forest near Georgetown.
 The forests are managed for a variety of objectives including: timber production, wildlife habitat enhancement, forest management demonstration, and recreational opportunities.
 Blackbird and Redden contain our northern and southern field offices, outdoor educational trails, and wildland fire suppression equipment.
 All three state forests are open to the public for a variety of recreational activities, including hiking, horseback riding, and in-season hunting.

 Blackbird State Forest, located on the border of New Castle and Kent Counties, is Delaware’s northernmost state forest and only a 30-minute commute from Wilmington and Newark.
 It has ten tracts totaling over 6,000 acres and contains a mixture of oaks, yellow-poplar, maple, gums, and hickories.
 Our northern regional office is located on the Tybout Tract on Blackbird Forest Road.